jadecobra/gym/python_tdd/docs/TDD_TRUTH_TABLE_07_LOGICAL_NAND.md

         else:
             return True
     ```
-- we can use implicit conditional checking to rewrite the `if` statement
+- change to an implied `if` statement
     ```python
     def logical_nand(p, q):
         if p and q: